1922 History, Trivia and Fun Facts

 While incarcerated in Leavenworth, Jack Johnson, the first black world champion heavyweight boxer, modified a wrench for tightening loosened fastening devices and received a patent for his improvements on April 18, 1922 (Patent #1,413,121)

-There are no grizzly bears in California, and there hasn’t been since 1922 despite there being one on the state flag.
+There are no grizzly bears in California, and there haven’t been since 1922, despite one being on the state flag.

-On May 30, 1922, the St. Louis Cardinals and Chicago Cubs traded two players (Max Flack and Cliff Heathcote)between games of a doubleheader.
+On May 30, 1922, the St. Louis Cardinals and Chicago Cubs traded two players (Max Flack and Cliff Heathcote)between doubleheader games.
 Both players played for each team that day.

 The US Postmaster General declared all houses had to have mailboxes or forgo mail delivery.

-On August 25, 1922, the highest-scoring game in major-league history took place: the Chicago Cubs defeated the Philadelphia Phillies 26–23, a total of 49 runs.
+On August 25, 1922, the highest-scoring game in Major League history occurred: the Chicago Cubs defeated the Philadelphia Phillies 26–23, a total of 49 runs.

-Lord Carnarvon and Howard Carter discovered the tomb of Pharoah Tutankhamen, better known as King Tut.
+Lord Carnarvon and Howard Carter discovered the tomb of Pharoah Tutankhamun, better known as King Tut.

 Briggs & Stratton Flyer was the least expensive car ever manufactured, selling for about $125 in 1922.